 No. Schools have discretion to offer a meat/meat alternate in place of grains after the minimum daily grains requirement (1 ounce equivalent) is met.
 Schools may also offer a meat/meat alternate as an extra (not counting toward the weekly grains requirement) if it fits within the weekly dietary specifications.

-2. Are schools required to offer tofu as part of the lunch menu?
+2. May schools offer tofu as part of the lunch menu?

-No. The final rule allows schools the option to offer commercially-prepared tofu as a meat alternate.
+The final rule allows schools the option to offer commercially-prepared tofu as a meat alternate.

-3. Is regular yogurt still creditable as a meat/meat alternate?
+3. Is regular yogurt creditable as a meat/meat alternate?